-The Conference Coordinator, in consultation with the Board Chair, is responsible for planning and administering a Board conference at least annually.
-All Board conferences will be subject to the Open Meetings Act and the Conference Coordinator is responsible for ensuring compliance with such Act.
-(Note: This Coordinator position is instrumental in the Board's implementation of training and peer review programs required by FCIAA.
+The Conference Coordinator, in consultation with the Board Chair the SIAAB Chair, is responsible for planning and administering a BoardSIAAB conference at least annually.
+All BoardSIAAB conferences will be subject to the Open Meetings Act and the Conference Coordinator is responsible for ensuring compliance with such Act.
+(Note: This Coordinator position is instrumental in the BoardSIAAB's implementation of training and peer-quality assurance review programs required by FCIAA.
 (30 ILCS 10/2005(f))

-The CPE Coordinator, in consultation with the Board Chair, is responsible for administering the Online Quality Assurance Review training course to measure an individual's knowledge of professional standards adopted by the Board and the Fiscal Control and Internal Auditing Act.
-(Note: This Coordinator position is instrumental in the Board's implementation of standards, training, and peer review program as required by FCIAA.
+The CPE Coordinator, in consultation with the Board Chair the SIAAB Chair, is responsible for administering the Online Quality Assurance Review training course to measure an individual's knowledge of professional standards adopted by the BoardSIAAB and the Fiscal Control and Internal Auditing Act.
+(Note: This Coordinator position is instrumental in the BoardSIAAB's implementation of standards, training, and peer-quality assurance review program as required by FCIAA.
 (30 ILCS 10/2005(f))

-The SIAAB Guidance Coordinator, in consultation with the Board Chair, is responsible for monitoring changes to the Fiscal Control and Internal Auditing Act, standards and ethics of the Institute of Internal Auditors, the General Accounting Office, and other professional standards as applicable.
+The SIAAB Guidance Coordinator, in consultation with the Board Chairthe SIAAB Chair, is responsible for monitoring changes to the Fiscal Control and Internal Auditing Act, standards and ethics of the Institute of Internal Auditors, the General Accounting Office, and other professional standards as applicable.
 In addition, the SIAAB Guidance Coordinator shall receive any requests for interpretation of the aforementioned.
-These shall be reviewed and evaluated by the SIAAB Guidance Coordinator who shall make a recommendation to the Board for consideration of the appropriate action to be taken in conformance with provisions one and two below.
+These shall be reviewed and evaluated by the SIAAB Guidance Coordinator who shall make a recommendation to the BoardSIAAB for consideration of the appropriate action to be taken in conformance with provisions one and two below.
 All decisions shall be posted on the SIAAB website in a manner that allows for their ready use by the State Internal Audit community.